-- Protect all reagents from light and store at -20 °C. All reagents can be used unopened until the expiration date.
+- Protect all reagents from light and store between -16 °C and -28 °C. All reagents can be used unopened until the expiration date.
 After expiry the quality guarantee is no longer valid. - Carefully thaw reagents before using (e.g. in a refrigerator at 2 8 °C). - Reagents can sustain up to 20 freeze/thaw cycles without influencing the assay performance (e.g. after the first thawing separate it in aliquots and freeze immediately). - During PCR preparation all the reagents should be stored cold in an appropriate way (2 8 °C).